shahx95/grammarly-for-developers/examples/editor-sdk-react-turn-off-ui-elements/readme.md

 The app contains a textarea with default text.
 The Grammarly Text Editor Plugin has been added to the textarea.
 The default experience will be turned on when the page loads.

 You can choose to turn off suggestion cards, underlines, or the entire plugin using the radio buttons below the textarea.
-Check out the functions in [index.html](./public/index.html) to see how these options are turned on or off.
+Check out [Editors.js](./src/Editors.js) to see how these options are turned on or off.

 ## Get the code